i502Club/OS_Square/readme.md

 ---

 *Congratulations*!
-The gateway should now be ready and your customers can purchase securely with the (c)Square payment form during your OpenStore checkout process.
+The gateway should now be ready and your customers can purchase securely with the Square payment form during your OpenStore checkout process.

 ![Square payment form](assets/images/cc_form.png)